 The Bodhisatta was once a king.
 He was a righteous leader, but grew discontent with governing.
-The Bodhisatta had told his barber to inform him if he ever found a grey hair on his head; this would be the sign it was time to become an ascetic.
-And when his barber found the first grey hair the Bodhisatta immediately gathered his eighty thousand advisors and sixty thousand brahmins to announce that he was abdicating to out a religious life in the Himalayas.
-They were all upset and asked him to stay, but he said he was determined to pursue heaven.
+He had told his barber to inform him if he ever found a grey hair on his head; this would be the sign it was time to renounce the throne become an ascetic.
+And when his barber found the first grey hair the Bodhisatta immediately gathered his eighty thousand advisors and sixty thousand brahmins to announce that he was abdicating to live out a religious life in the Himalayas.
+They were all upset and asked him to stay, but he said he was determined to pursue his place in heaven.

 Nothing changed the Bodhisatta’s resolve, and when it came time to leave he passed the crown to his reluctant younger brother and gave a final lecture on the impermanence of all things.
 Life slips away like water through a sieve, he said, and those driven by desire enlarge the bounds of hell.

 He threw off his royal robes, shaved his head, and took a bowl and staff; and as he walked away the whole city begged him to stay.
 When he did not change his mind people left all their belongings behind and followed him out to the forest in a line twelve leagues long, leaving the city nearly deserted.
 Indra, king of the gods, saw the exodus and sent Vissakamma, heaven’s chief builder, to make a monastery thirty leagues long and five leagues wide stocked with everything necessary for the ascetic life, including trees that magically bore a variety of fruits.
 Vissakamma also used his powers to banish all spirits, dangerous beasts, and hideous sounds from the area.
 From then on out, the Bodhisatta educated and assisted his followers in the ascetic life.